edu-sharing/plugin-moodle/blocks/edusharing_workspace/README.md

 Where can I get the latest release?
 -----------------------------------
-You can download source and binaries from our [download page](http://edu-sharing.com/recources/?lang=en).
+You find our latest releases on our [github repository](https://github.com/edu-sharing).

 Contributing
 ------------